 - In 2017, the number of community garden plots increased to over 50 plots on campus.

-- Three buildings on campus have achieved LEED Gold certification, one has achieved LEED Silver certification and another two buildings on campus are targeting LEED certification.
+- Four buildings on campus have achieved LEED Gold certification, one has achieved LEED Silver certification and another building on campus is targeting LEED certification.
 This represents approximately 15% of the building space on campus.

 - Facilities has changed their building standards so that all roofs on campus that meet the requirements, must be a green roof.

 Vision for buildings and green spaces

 Here are a few tips for how you can enjoy the green spaces on campus and help us improve the quality of our green spaces:

 Tossing your waste on the ground creates pollution for humans and animals.

 If green space on campus is important to you, engage with it!
 The more the space is used, the more it will be incorporated into campus design and culture.
 So bring those textbooks outside and take in some fresh air.

 Ask for More Plants